 Lupus Treatments

-Reviewed by: HU Medical Review Board | Last reviewed: June 2023
+Reviewed by: HU Medical Review Board | Last reviewed: August 2024 | Last updated: August 2024

 The symptoms and severity of lupus can be very different from person to person.
 Since it is an autoimmune disorder, it may attack any combination of skin, joints, and organs.
-This means that the blend of medicines and lifestyle changes recommended for you may be quite different from someone else with lupus.
+This means that the blend of medicines and lifestyle changes recommended for you may be quite different from someone else with lupus.1

 In general, the goal of any lupus treatment is to achieve remission or the lowest disease activity possible and improve the quality of life.
-Many medicines are available to prevent or slow organ damage and other symptoms of lupus.
+Many medicines are available to prevent or slow organ damage and other symptoms of lupus.1

 Medications for lupus symptoms

 Because lupus can attack any area of the body, there is a wide range of medicines that may be used to reduce flares, manage pain, and improve your quality of life.
-These drugs include:
+These drugs include:1-3

-• Antimalarial drugs to reduce flares
+• Antimalarial drugs to reduce flares.

 • Adrenocorticotropic hormones (ACTHs) analogs, like Acthar Gel, are used for the treatment of lupus flares and general lupus maintenance.
-An analog is a drug that is designed to mimic the effects of a naturally occurring substance in the body.

-• Pain relievers (NSAIDs) to reduce pain
+• Pain relievers (NSAIDs) to reduce pain.

 • Glucocorticoids (prednisone), a type of steroid used to control the disease when antimalarials and NSAIDs are not enough.